 Committed to build a sustainable future, we are developing more efficient processes, protecting resources and fostering a circular economy.

 At Prayon, we set the tone in the phosphate world

 Prayon solutions are best-in-class with:

-Headquartered in Belgium, the Prayon Group has two shareholders: OCP and the Wallonia Regional Investment Company (SRIW).
-With approximately 1.200 employees, we operate production sites in Belgium, France and the United States and have 2 R&D sites in Belgium as well as our testing and validation facility Technophos in Bulgaria.
+Headquartered in Belgium, the Prayon Group has two shareholders: OCP and Wallonie Entreprendre.
+With approximately 1.400 employees, we operate production sites in Belgium, France, Switzerland and the United States and have 2 R&D sites in Belgium as well as our testing and validation facility Technophos in Bulgaria.

 Phosphorus chemistry is vital to our daily lives and is at the core of everything we do at Prayon.